Pete Seeger: Early life

 In 1935, Pete was selected to attend Camp Rising Sun (CRS), the George E. Jonas Foundation's international leadership camp, held every summer in upstate New York.
 He remained a loyal alumnus through the decades and attended a CRS event at age 93 in July 2012.
+He attended Avon Old Farms School, an all boys school in Avon, Connecticut.
+Tucked away in the Farmington River Valley, Pete worked on the school's newspaper, and attended high tea with Founder Theodate Pope Riddle at the Hillstead House.
+He continued to give concerts on campus well into the early 2000's.

-Pete's eldest brother, Charles Seeger III, would go on to become a radio astronomer, and his next older brother, John Seeger, taught in the 1950s at the Dalton School in Manhattan and was the principal from 1960 to 1976 at Fieldston Lower School in the Bronx.
+Pete's eldest brother, Charles Seeger III, became a radio astronomer, and his next older brother, John Seeger, taught in the 1950s at the Dalton School in Manhattan and was the principal from 1960 to 1976 at Fieldston Lower School in the Bronx.
 Pete's uncle, Alan Seeger, a noted American war poet ("I Have a Rendezvous with Death"), had been one of the first American soldiers to be killed in World War I. All four of Pete's half-siblings from his father's second marriage—Margaret (Peggy), Mike, Barbara, and Penelope (Penny)—became folk singers.
 Peggy Seeger, a well-known performer in her own right, married British folk singer and activist Ewan MacColl.
 Mike Seeger was a founder of the New Lost City Ramblers, one of whose members, John Cohen, married Pete's half-sister Penny, also a talented singer, who died young.
 Barbara Seeger joined her siblings in recording folk songs for children.